lolalongo11/monkees/README.md

 I received inspiration for this project from research of other 1960's band websites.
 The styling of the gallery page was inspired by https://medium.com/backticks-tildes/building-a-responsive-image-gallery-e0fe5acc8be5 with using his method of tiles.

+I used the css code from https://designshack.net/articles/css/custom-html5-audio-element-ui/ to create the audio element on the listen.html page